 This does not mean that you must pare down your beauty collection to only the products that you use every single day.
 While you should be throwing out old and expired products periodically (more on that here), there is no need to deprive yourself of products that you maybe don’t use often but still bring you joy to own.

 Now, you may be thinking to yourself, “my deodorant doesn’t bring me joy but I’m certainly not throwing it out!”
 Kondo suggests changing your perspective on what represents joy in your life.
 Consider that your deodorant, body wash, or other grooming products make you smell lovely, and in that way you may begin to feel joy towards them.
-(And if you still don’t feel joyful about your deodorant, perhaps it’s time to invest in a new one.
-May I suggest Arrow’s PROTECT Aluminium-Free Deodorant?)
+(And if you still don’t feel joyful about your deodorant, perhaps it’s time to invest in a new one.)

 Step 2: Display your products in a beautiful way

 Now that you’ve gotten rid of superfluous products, it’s time to organise them.
 Kondo says, “Make-up is to make yourself beautiful so it’s very important to store it in a beautiful way.”
-I personally like the way lucite trays look on my vanity, but it’s most important to find a solution that speaks to you.
-Trays, or even antique mirrors or picture frames are all lovely options.
+We personally like the way trinket trays look on our dressing table, but it’s most important to find a solution that speaks to you.
+Antique frames, or even an old Birchbox are all lovely storage options.

 Just as important for your organisation is keeping your products clean.
 So wipe off your foundation, clean your brushes often (a nifty tool like this makes that more fun!), and don’t leave any spills.